I. Outlook

 - Scalable Architecture: Designed to handle a large volume of messages without compromising speed or security.

-- Resource Optimization: Efficiently utilizes network resources, ensuring the sustainability and cost-effectiveness of the protocol.
+- Resource Optimization: Efficiently utilizes network resources to ensure the sustainability and cost-effectiveness of the protocol.

 - Components